Till the End (Brooke Duff song): Chart performance

 "Til The End" debuted at number nine on the New Zealand NZ Singles Chart on the issue date of 23 July 2012.
 The song stayed there for two consecutive weeks, becoming Duff's first top ten single, but fell out after its second week.
 The song re-entered at number twelve on the issue date of 13 August 2012, and fell to fourteen the next week.
 The song is currently peaking at number two on the NZ Singles Chart.

 After the music video had broadcast, sales for the single had increased to peak inside the top fifty on iTunes.
 It then rose to number five in its sixth week.
 The song debuted at number twenty-seven on the Official New Zealand Singles Chart.
 The song was placed at 16th as the Top Selling NZ Singles of 2012, by the Recording Industry Association of New Zealand.

 Music video

 In an interview with The Edge, they asked about a music video, where she replied; "The video is coming out very soon... but if you want a sneak peek check out my Facebook page for photos of the video shoot."
 A picture was uploaded on 20 July for the single, where it featured a car on a beach front.
 A fan asked her on Twitter about the music video.
 She replied confirming the music video is finished.

 On 20 August 2012 the music video was released.
-It featured Duff singing, and enjoyed time with her boyfriend on the beach in Kaikoura.
+It featured Duff singing, and enjoyed time with her boyfriend on the beach in Kaikōura.
 It featured her singing and walking on a mountain and featured them with friends.
 Basically the video shows her and her boyfriend moving away from her parents home, who originated in Christchurch to move away to somewhere else.